aunkrig/lfr/README.md

 # Lightning-fast Regular Expressions

 Lightning-fast Regular Expressions ("LFR") is a 99.9%-complete reimplementation of `java.util.regex` ("JUR") with better `match()` and `find()` performance.
 Yet the design is much cleaner and easier to understand and extend (only 5,400 LOC compared to 7,850 in JRE 8).
+It is (successfully) tested against the OpenJDK 8 regex regression test suite.

 ## Differences between LFR and JUR